-Babachanian Stops Creditors and Resolves Personal and Business Debts in 3 Easy Steps!
+Babachanian Stops Creditors and Resolves Personal and Business Debts in 3 Steps!

-1 Meet California Bankruptcy Attorney Jake Babachanian in a free, detailed, no-pressure consultation.
-He’ll answer your questions and see how we can best help you.
+A free, detailed, no-pressure consultation to answer your questions and see how to best help you.

-3 After we file for you, creditors should immediately stop harassing you and soon enough you should receive a “notice of discharge” meaning YOU ARE DEBT FREE!
+Relief knowing that creditors should immediately stop harassing you and soon enough you should receive a “notice of discharge” declaring you to be DEBT FREE!

 Contact California Bankruptcy Attorney Jake Babachanian for a free, detailed consultation.
 We’ll talk straight about all of your options including debt negotiation strategies outside of bankruptcy (if that interests you) and your options in bankruptcy.